 Whether you’re a hardcore audiophile looking for the ultimate sound experience or a casual movie watcher out to make movie-watching at home more immersive, it’s tough to find the perfect soundtrack to show off your surround sound home theater system.

-Sure, you’ll probably want to hear a few big explosions, but to truly get the best out of your home theater, you need a film with a wide and nuanced aural range, not to mention one that takes advantage of the directional effects made possible by a surround speakers.
+Sure, you’ll probably want to hear a few big explosions, but to truly get the best out of your home theater, you need a film with a wide and nuanced aural range, not to mention one that takes advantage of the directional effects made possible by surround speakers.

-The good news is we’ve already spent a ton of time searching for that perfect soundtrack for you.
+The good news is we've already spent a ton of time researching for that perfect soundtrack for you.
 From trade shows to dealer events, customer demos to new product testing, this is what we like.

 If you buy one movie for your surround sound system, let this be it.
 From the bank heist opener all the way to the end credits, the sounds of The Dark Knight envelop the viewer and integrate seamlessly with the films visuals to create an impeccable home theater experience.

 Hans Zimmer’s almost oppressively dark score sets the perfect backdrop for Christopher Nolan’s Gotham, and the film’s dialogue is crystal clear throughout.
 If it’s pyrotechnics you’re looking for, well, The Dark Knight’s got that too.
 Particularly impressive is the film’s truck flip scene during one of the Batman’s epic battles with the Joker.

 This movie is the real deal.
 With audio engineering that never draws attention to itself, The Dark Knight is ideal to show off your home theater and have a great movie-watching experience in the process.